-71. YELLOWSTONE RIVER CUMULATIVE EFFECTS ANALYSIS, supra note 1, at 109; see also YELLOWSTONE RIVER BASIN WATER PLAN, supra note 51, at 50.
+^{71.} YELLOWSTONE RIVER CUMULATIVE EFFECTS ANALYSIS, supra note 1, at 109; see also YELLOWSTONE RIVER BASIN WATER PLAN, supra note 51, at 50.

-72. YELLOWSTONE RIVER BASIN WATER PLAN, supra note 51, at 46.
+^{72.} YELLOWSTONE RIVER BASIN WATER PLAN, supra note 51, at 46.
 A detailed breakdown of the annual flow contributions of the Yellowstone River mainstem and its tributaries can be found in id. at 49.
 For a map depicting these inflows, see YELLOWSTONE RIVER CUMULATIVE EFFECTS ANALYSIS, supra note 1, at 110 fig.4-15.

-73. YELLOWSTONE RIVER BASIN WATER PLAN, supra note 51, at 50 ("[A]nnual, basin-wide estimated depletions of water by consumptive use [are] approximately 1.9 million acre-feet per year."); YELLOWSTONE RIVER CUMULATIVE EFFECTS of the landscape's rural character-Billings, Montana being the largest community with 117,116 of the basin's roughly 320,000 residents-more than 90 percent of basinwide withdrawals go to irrigated agriculture.
+^{73.} YELLOWSTONE RIVER BASIN WATER PLAN, supra note 51, at 50 ("[A]nnual, basin-wide estimated depletions of water by consumptive use [are] approximately 1.9 million acre-feet per year."); YELLOWSTONE RIVER CUMULATIVE EFFECTS ANALYSIS, supra note 1, at 109 ("It has been estimated that about 2.4 million acre-feet of water are consumed in the basin every year.").